 However in general use the Huawei Mate 8 lasts longer than any big-brand phone I’ve used in ages, including those Samsung kings.
+For example, I was using the phone on a pretty slow Boxing Day.
 It trudged through a couple of hours of podcast streaming, a lot of browsing and endless Whatsapping and by 12:30am it still had 50 per cent charge left.
 That’s pretty amazing.

 The next day I still had 22 per cent left at lunchtime, even after taking about 100 photos and battering it with more podcasts and browsing.
-A while later, when I’d stopped having to ‘test’ the phone and was using it normally, I got a full two days’ use off a charge.
+A while later in the first few days of 2016, when I’d stopped having to ‘test’ the phone and was using it normally, I got a full two days’ use off a charge.
 That’s much rarer than most manufacturers claim.

 While the Mate 8 has a battery that’s 100mAh smaller than the Mate 7, I found this new model lasts much longer in real life.
 Heavy users will get a day and a half off a charge, but this is one of the few phones you can really squeeze two days’ use out of without really trying.
 It makes the LG G4’s stamina seem positively crap.

 Dealing with your Emotions

 Now we’ve looked at some of the best bits, it’s time to look at the area giving off a slightly odd odour: the software.
 The Huawei Mate 8 has a bang up-to-date Android 6.0 at its core, but on top you get Huawei’s usual custom software, Emotion UI.